Skip to Content

 If your bananas are hard to mash, warm them up in the microwave or on the stove.
 Heat the bananas in the microwave (about 20-25 seconds) or on the stove in a sauce pan with a lid (medium low heat, 4-5 minutes).
 Heating the bananas helps make them easier to mash.

-Storing leftover banana blueberry oat muffins
+Storing leftover oatmeal banana blueberry muffins

 Fridge: Store leftover muffins in an airtight container or bag in the fridge for up to a week.
-Enjoy leftover muffins cold from the fridge or you can allow them to rest at room temperature for 30 minutes.
+Enjoy leftovers cold from the fridge or you can allow them to rest at room temperature for 30 minutes.
 If you want warm muffins, heat in the microwave (30 seconds) or the air fryer 2 minutes at 350F.

-Freezer: Freeze oatmeal banana blueberry muffins in a freezer safe bag or container for up to 3 months.
+Freezer: Freeze in a freezer safe bag or container for up to 3 months.
 You can defrost the muffins in the microwave (30 second intervals for 1-2 minutes) or on the counter for 2-4 hours.

 Blueberry banana oatmeal muffin on white plate with the parchment wrapper pulled off.

-If you love this recipe, you should try
+If you love muffins, you should try

-Banana Quinoa Muffins
+Quinoa and Banana Muffins

-Vegan Blackberry Muffins
+Gluten Free Blackberry Muffins

 High Protein Lemon Blueberry Muffins